 Inspired by the Past, Looking to the Future

 The Park has a rich history, getting its name, Capilano, from the Squamish Nation’s Kia’palano, which means “beautiful river.”
-This was the name of a great chief who lived in this area in the early part of the 1800s.
-The Park’s story is about enterprise and engineering feats, an appreciation for the land and an eagerness to share its wondrous beauty with the world, and about respect for cultural traditions, and a commitment to environmental conservation.
+The Park’s story is one of engineering feats, appreciation for the land and an eagerness to share its wondrous beauty with the world.
+It’s a testament to respect for cultural traditions and commitment to environmental conservation.

 George Grant Mackay, a Scottish civil engineer and land developer, arrived in the young city of Vancouver.
 Mackay purchased 6,000 acres of dense forest on either side of Capilano River and built a cabin on the very edge of the canyon wall.

 Mackay suspended a footbridge made of hemp rope and cedar planks across the canyon.
 Mackay enlisted the help of August Jack Khahtsahlano with a team of horses who swam the ropes across the river.
 The ropes were then pulled up the other side and anchored to huge buried cedar logs.

 The bridge, and Mackay’s cabin, became a popular destination for adventurous locals, who were dubbed the Capilano Tramps.
 They made a long journey by steamship before ‘tramping’ up the rough trail to Mackay’s property.
 After his death, the hemp rope bridge was replaced by a wire cable bridge in 1903.

 Edward Mahon, who had arrived in Vancouver in 1888, purchased Capilano Suspension Bridge.
 In 1911, Mahon built the Tea House and continued to improve the property, reinforcing the bridge with additional wire cables in 1914.